G3iX/Arith0pera/README.md

 <p align="center" alt="alt text"><img src="https://user-images.githubusercontent.com/86187704/219139077-744947ee-d6e9-4a8d-8a9e-f01860574629.png" width="500" height="350" /></p>
 <p align="center">Algorithm of division with a quotient and a remainder in one register</p>

+IEEE 754 is a widely used floating-point number representation format standard used in both software implementations of arithmetic operations and many hardware (CPU and FPU) implementations.
+Many compiler programming languages use this standard to store numbers and perform mathematical operations on them

+This standard defines:
+* Floating-point binary and decimal data formats for data exchange and data exchange
+* Addition, subtraction, multiplication, division
+* Convert between integer and floating point formats
+* Exceptions in floating-point operations and their handling, including non-numeric data

+The standard of real number:
+* 1 bit - sign
+* 8 bits – the exponent
+* 23 bits - mantissa